 This list may not be exhaustive, but here are some of the fees you can expect to pay when buying a home.

-- Attorney Fee – The best way to find out how much an attorney would cost is to do your research and inquire.
+The best way to find out how much an attorney would cost is to do your research and inquire.

 In addition, home buyers have to come up with money for the down payment on the mortgage, property taxes and homeowner’s insurance.